njuliaz/njuliaz/README.md

 - 👋 Hi, I’m Ana Julia!
 - 🌱 I’m currently learning back and front-end;
-- 💞️ I-m in love with Design area, at all;
+- 💞️ I'm in love with Design area, at all;
 - 😄 Pronouns: she/her.